premAI-io/premsql/docs/evaluation/dataset.md

 **NOTE**

 Argument `filter_by` is a key, value pair.
-For BirdBench dataset there are only two types of filter which you can apply.
+For the BirdBench dataset, there are only two types of filters that you can apply.
 Here are those:

 - When the key is set to: `difficulty`, the values can be:
   - simple